TBM Submission Guidelines

 We publish six times per year.
 Material purchased will normally appear in six months to one year, although the interval between acceptance and publication may be slightly longer.
 Plan to submit seasonal work at least six months prior to the appropriate issue.

 High quality photographic support represents an important element of most submissions.
 Good photo support greatly increases the chance of material being accepted.
 Digital images shot at high resolution with a professional camera of at least 6 megapixels are required.
-Low resolution digital photos are not acceptable.
-All digital photo submissions must be sent on a CD or thumb drive in either RAW or JPEG format of at least 300 dpi to be considered.
-Do NOT send images by e-mail unless specifically requested.
+Low-resolution digital photos are not acceptable.
+Digital photo submissions may be sent on a CD or thumb drive in either RAW or JPEG format of at least 300 dpi to be considered.
+Images may also be sent by Dropbox or as e-mail file attachments to firstname.lastname@example.org.
+Please e-mail images with no more than two attached to each e-mail, and do not send images electronically unless specifically requested by the editors.
 We also accept color slides of ISO 100 or greater resolution.
-We occasionally accept prints as a last resort but prefer digital images or slides.
+Prints are no longer acceptable.
 Query prior to sending original non-photographic artwork.

 Try to include a broad selection of images providing the reader with a comprehensive view of the topic.
 Include vertical as well as horizontal format images.
 While we’re happy to look at wildlife shots as part of any submission, good wildlife photography requires specialized technique and equipment, and amateur quality wildlife work is of little value.
 Since we can obtain wildlife shots from our files, this is not as important as providing good images of the people and places described in the text.